mrjohndcarter/EvilCorpActivityTracker/README.md

 ## Usage

-ecat.py (JQL String) --config private.json --output sep2019.csv --prefix https://youilabs.atlassian.net/browse
+ecat.py (JQL String) (States to Export) --config private.json --output sep2019.csv --prefix https://youilabs.atlassian.net/browse

 - JQL string : JQL
+- comma separated list of states to export (e.g: Doing,Test), be careful with spaces.
 - config : JSON file containing credentials (see below)
 - output : csv file to output to, will overwrite
 - prefix : URL to prepend to any issue to build a URL to the issue